sanjay9066/Writing-Samples/README.md

 Welcome to my **Writing Samples** repository!
 I'm **Sanjay Pramanik**, a Senior Technical Writer with 11 years of experience turning complex technical concepts into clear, user-friendly documentation.

 This repo is a curated collection of my writing work across different industries including **semiconductors, software, and automotive**.
-It showcases my expertise in technical writing, UX writing, and content automation.
+It showcases my expertise in technical writing.

 ## 📂 What's Inside